 Multistakeholder participatory processes are fundamental to good land-use governance.
 For complex issues such as natural resource management, where there are a range of views, competing interests and expectations, well-managed multistakeholder processes can bridge the differences in perceptions of the diverse participants and help them reach agreement.
 In fact, stakeholder participation is a prerequisite for the credibility and successful implementation of REDD+ or a FLEGT Voluntary Partnership Agreement (VPA).

-The processes for developing national REDD+ programmes also require input from a broad range of stakeholders at both a national and sub-national level to ensure wide stakeholder ownership, and that REDD+ responds to real needs.
+The REDD+ processes also require input from a broad range of stakeholders at both a national and sub-national level to ensure wide stakeholder ownership, and that REDD+ responds to real needs.
 Where VPA dialogues already exist, they can potentially offer learning opportunities or even provide a basis for developing consultation platforms for REDD+ and broader land-use governance reforms.

-The REDD+ platform allows its members to coordinate and be more effective when participating in policy debates and in the formal consultation structures such as the Comité National REDD+ or CONA REDD+, which are expected to be in place soon.
+The REDD+ platform allows its members to coordinate and be more effective when participating in policy debates and in the formal consultation structures such as the Comité National REDD+ (CONA-REDD+).